SEKOIA-IO/documentation/_shared_content/operations_center/integrations/generated/dbebefdd-dd2e-48a9-89e6-ee5a00ee0956.md

 |`veeam.protection.group.name` | `keyword` | Name of the protection group |
 |`veeam.vm.ref` | `keyword` | Reference of the used virtual machine |

+For more information on the Intake Format, please find the code of the Parser, Smart Descriptions, and Supported Events [here](https://github.com/SEKOIA-IO/intake-formats/tree/main/Veeam/veeam_backup).